Learning Theory for Estimation of Animal Motion Submanifolds: Problem Formulation

 \subsection{The Distribution-Free Learning Problem on Manifolds}

-This paper is concerned with finding the mapping $\gamma$ that determines the low-dimensional underlying manifold $Q$ that supports a given motion or motion regime.
+This paper is concerned with finding or approximating the mapping $\gamma$ that determines the low-dimensional underlying manifold $Q$ that supports a given motion or motion regime.
 We choose to formulate this problem as one of {\em distribution-free} learning theory on manifolds.
-In distribution-free learning theory it is assumed that we are given a collection of independent and identically distributed samples $\{z_i\}_{i=1}^m:=\{(s_i,q_i)\}_{i=1}^m\subset \ZZ:=S \times X$ that that are generated by some {\em unknown} probability measure $\mu$ on the space $\ZZ$.
-In order to determine the mapping from the known manifold $\smani$ to the configuration space $\configspace$, it would be ideal if we could determine an optimal mapping $\hat{\gamma}:S\rightarrow Q\subset X$ such that

-where $z=(s,q)\in \ZZ$ and $\Gamma$ is a set of admissible operators that map from $S\rightarrow Q$.
+In distribution-free learning theory it is assumed that we are given a collection of independent and identically distributed samples $\{z_i\}_{i=1}^m:=\{(s_i,q_i)\}_{i=1}^m\subset \ZZ:=S \times X$ that that are generated by some {\em unknown} probability measure $\mu$ on the manifold $\ZZ$.
+In order to determine the mapping from the known manifold $\smani$ to the configuration space $\configspace$, it would be ideal if we could determine an optimal mapping $\hat{\gamma}:S\rightarrow Q\subset X$ such that where $z=(s,q)\in \ZZ$ and $\Gamma$ is a set of admissible operators that map from $S\rightarrow Q$.
 Solving the optimization problem \ref{eqn:distFreeLearning} poses a number of difficulties, some of which are rather standard challenges in the field of distribution-free learning theory.
 For example, it is well-known that the ideal solution $\hat{\gamma}$ above cannot be computed from the minimization problem in Equation \ref{eqn:distFreeLearning} since the measure $\mu$ on $\ZZ$ is unknown.
 For this reason methods of empirical risk minimization are used that substitute a discrete proxy for the expression in Equation \ref{eqn:distFreeLearning}.
 We discuss this step in detail shortly in Section \ref{sec:empirical_risk}.